ciscomanagedservices/ciscolive24-splunk-sustainability/README.md

 ![SST Macro Sankey Diagram](/static/macro-sankey.png)

-A detailed description of each search macro is available within the app under **Documentation > Object Reference > Object Reference: Search Macros**
+A detailed description of each search macro is available within the app under **Documentation > Object Reference > Object Reference: Search Macros**.

 Some of these macros need to be adjusted to work with OpenTelemetry data as they have been authored to support Redfish data by default.